 Not Enough to Go Around

-Last May, I had family visiting from New Hampshire.
+One May, I had family visiting from New Hampshire.
 They had never seen a morel or tasted one.
 We went out looking three times during the week they were visiting, hoping to find some, even though it was late in the season.
 At long last, we located two on a log near the creek.
 Now, I had to find a way for nine people to have a taste.
 Two mushrooms were not a lot to work with.
 It amounted to about one bite per person.
-But that was enough.
-My family was hooked!
-We did some research and found that morels do grow in New Hampshire, and it was not too late to find them there.
+But that was enough, my family was hooked!
+We did some research and found that morels grow in New Hampshire too, and it was not too late to find them there.
 They went home knowing what to look for and where to look.
 Hopefully, they will get lucky and find their own local gold!